-MegaJoule Laser (LMJ) and Laser Integration Line (LIL)
+MegaJoule Laser (LMJ)

-- manufacturing of the LMJ adjustable mirror;
+- manufacturing of adjustable mirrors;

-operation of the “Sol-Gel” optical coating facility.
+- operation of the “Sol-Gel” optical coating facility.

 Manufacturing of parts and complex sub-assemblies for defence OEMs.